 The additional 5th quarter includes four CS-specific courses:

 EDTEP 577 Justice and Equity in Computer Science Teaching.
 This course covers foundational intersections between computer science content knowledge and issues of diversity, equity, inclusion, and justice.
 Addresses these issues in the computer science classroom, as well as society more broadly, developing critical consciousness of computer science and society.
 This course is taught by Professor Amy Ko, who is an experienced higher education and high school CS teacher, but also a leading researcher in CS education.

 EDTEP 590 Teaching Computer Science in Secondary Schools.
 This course develops skills in developing, rehearsing, enacting, and reflecting upon developmentally appropriate computer science lesson and unit plans.
 Students write learning objectives that consider prior knowledge and specific needs of a diversity of learners, developing skills to deconstruct and analyze lessons and plan the scope and sequence of longer units of study.
 Draws upon culturally relevant computing, project-based learning, and critical consciousness.
-This course is taught by Teaching Professor Brett Wortzman, who is an experienced high school and higher education CS teacher, as well as an extensive CS professional development provider.
+This course is taught by Assistant Teaching Professor Brett Wortzman, who is an experienced high school and higher education CS teacher, as well as an extensive CS professional development provider.

 EDTEP 602 Field Experience Computer Science - Secondary.
 Practice teaching computer science in a supervised middle or high school placement in partner schools and districts who are working to diversify the teaching field.
 Candidates critique their own practices and receive feedback on ways to align their practices with equity and justice teaching pedagogy.
 You’ll be placed with a CS teacher and school in Puget Sound, likely in in one of our partner districts in Seattle Public Schools, Highline Schools, or Shoreline Schools.

 How do I get certified to teach?